Own-Data-Privateer/hoardy-adb/README.md

 - options:
   - `-c, --compress`
-  : compress the output file
+  : compress the output file; by default, the output will be uncompressed
   - `-e, --encrypt`
-  : encrypt the output file
+  : encrypt the output file; by default, the output will be unencrypted

 ### hoardy-adb unwrap